DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     :ref:`authorization/class_views:Strict Mixin Example` section to add
     view permissions that require permission to access.

-4. Add any routes that do not require a specific permission and should be available to everyone to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` in ``settings.py``
+4. Add any routes that do not require specific permissions and should be available to everyone to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` in ``settings.py``